matrix-org/matrix-spec-proposals/openapi_extensions.md

 This property is added throughout the OpenAPI schemas to denote which version of the Matrix specification added the associated object (endpoint, parameter, property, etc).

+## Custom `x-changedInMatrixVersion` key

+A variation of the above: indicates changes to the associated parameter in particular Matrix specification versions.